 A Van Gogh exhibition in Florence?
-Finf out the Van Gogh & the Cursed multimedia experience in Florence at the Cathedral of the Image at the deconsecrated Church of Santo Stefano al Ponte until 5 April 2021.
+Finf out the Van Gogh & the Cursed multimedia experience in Florence at the Cathedral of the Image at the deconsecrated Church of Santo Stefano al Ponte from May 1st, 2021.

 The multimedia exhibition on Vincent Van Gogh in Florence is the ideal opportunity to appreciate the works of the great artist.
 The purpose of this type of exhibition is to emotionally engage the audience.
 It is a 60-minute digital story, developed by means of 360-degree multi-projection of ultra-high definition images and the diffusion in Dolby HD of a compelling original soundtrack: a mixture of museum and cinema experience.
 Together with Van Gogh, the artists included in the exhibition are: Paul Cézanne (Aix-en-Provence 1839 – Aix-en-Provence 1906), Paul Gauguin (Paris 1848 – Hiva Oa 1903), Henri de Toulouse-Lautrec (Albi 1864 – Saint-André-du-Bois 1901), Chaïm Soutine (Smilovi è i 1893 – Paris 1942) and the Tuscan Amedeo Modigliani (Livorno 1884 – Paris 1920).
 In addition to these will also appear works by other contemporary artists who have contributed to the representation of the Paris of the time with their works.